Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

 Health Risks Assessment

-If you have a history of complications, such as gestational diabetes or high blood pressure, discussing your specific risks with your healthcare provider is essential.
-They may recommend earlier monitoring or additional scans.
+If you have a history of complications, such as gestational diabetes or high blood pressure, talk to your healthcare provider about your specific risks.
+They may recommend earlier monitoring or additional scans based on your situation.

 What Can I Expect During the Procedure?